spiceai/blog/content/posts/project/challenges-of-rl-in-spiceai.md

 Most of today research is base on environements the agent can interact with during the training process.
 In fact most of the time the most efficient to have multiple agent/environement pairs training together and sharing their experiences.
 Having an environement to interact with is very helpfull try differenct actions from the agents from the actual state of learning: **on-policy learning**; while past experiences from them or bootstrap data can also be used, without the need of the environement:**off-policy learning**.

-At the time of writting those lines, Spice.ai is not meant to be used with an environement (wither pre-made or given by the user). **This makes off-policy learning the only possibility.** Despite limiting the exploration of agents the good size of this can be be seen as a strenght as:
+At the time of writting those lines, Spice.ai is not meant to be used with an environement (wither pre-made or given by the user). **This makes off-policy learning the only possibility.** Despite limiting the exploration of agents this can be be seen as a strenght as:

-* Creating environements has its downside: it can be difficult and/or expensive to create a model of the real-world, sometime even impossible.
+* Creating environments has its downside: it can be difficult and/or expensive to create a model of the real-world, sometime even impossible.

 * Off-policy learning is usually way more efficient than on-policy (time/data and computation).